Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/CI-MS2-Safari-Africa).
 > - Under the Settings section of the GitHub repository, scrolled down to GitHub Pages section.
 > - Under 'Source' drop-down, the 'Master branch' was selected.
-> - Once selected, this publishes the project to GitHub Pages and displays the site url.
+> - Once selected, this publishes the project to GitHub Pages and displays the site URL.
 > - There is no difference between the deployed version and the development version.
 > - The code can be run locally through clone or download.
 > - You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.
-> - The Clone option provides a url, which you can use on your desktop IDE.
+> - The Clone option provides a URL, which you can use on your desktop IDE.
 > - The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.

 ### Credits